ethereum/ethereum-org/views/content/crowdsale.md

 ### Contribute to the crowdsale

 Contributing to the crowdsale is very simple, it doesn't even require instantiating the contract.
-This is because the crowdsale responds to simple ether deposits, so anyone that sends ether to the crowdsale will automatically receive a rewar
+This is because the crowdsale responds to simple ether deposits, so anyone that sends ether to the crowdsale will automatically receive a reward.
 Anyone can contribute to it by simply executing this command:

     var amount = web3.toWei(5, "ether") // decide how much to contribute